Iliad: The Rout of the Greeks (Books 8–15)

 The next morning, Zeus prohibits the gods from interfering, and fighting begins anew.
 The Trojans prevail and force the Achaeans back to their wall.
 Hera and Athena are forbidden to help.
 Night falls before the Trojans can assail the Achaean wall.
 They camp in the field to attack at first light, and their watchfires light the plain like stars.

 Meanwhile, the Achaeans are desperate.
 Agamemnon admits his error and sends an embassy composed of Odysseus, Ajax, and Phoenix to offer Briseis and extensive gifts to Achilles, if he will return to the fighting.
 Achilles and his companion Patroclus receive the embassy, yet Achilles angrily refuses the offer, considering the slight to his honour too great.
 He declares that he will only return to battle if the Trojans reach his ships and threaten them with fire.
 The embassy returns, unsuccessful.

 Later that night, Odysseus and Diomedes venture out to the Trojan lines, kill the Trojan Dolon, and wreak havoc in the camp of some Thracian allies of Troy.
 In the morning, the fighting is fierce, and Agamemnon, Diomedes, and Odysseus are all wounded.
 Achilles sends Patroclus from his camp to inquire about the Achaean casualties, and while there, Patroclus is moved to pity by a speech by Nestor.
 Nestor asks Patroclus to beg Achilles to rejoin the fighting, or if he will not, to lead the army himself wearing Achilles's armor.

 The Trojans attack the Achaean wall on foot.
 Hector leads the terrible fighting, despite an omen that their charge will fail.
 The Achaeans are overwhelmed and routed, the wall's gate is broken, and Hector charges in.
 The Achaeans fall back to their ships.

 Poseidon pities the Achaeans and decides to disobey Zeus and help them.
 He rallies the Achaeans' spirits, and they begin to push the Trojans back.
-Poseidon's nephew Amphimachus is killed in the battle; Poseidon imbues Idomeneus with godly power.
+Poseidon's grandson Amphimachus is killed in the battle; Poseidon imbues Idomeneus with godly power.
 Many fall on both sides.
 The Trojan seer Polydamas urges Hector to fall back because of a bad omen but is ignored.

 Hera seduces Zeus and lulls him to sleep, allowing Poseidon to help the Greeks.
 The Trojans are driven back onto the plain.
 Ajax wounds Hector, who is then carried back to Troy.
 Zeus awakes and is enraged by Poseidon's intervention.
 However, he reassures Hera that Troy is still fated to fall once Hector kills Patroclus.
 Poseidon is recalled from the battlefield, and Zeus sends Apollo to aid the Trojans.
 The Trojans once again breach the wall, and the battle reaches the ships.